mbrowne/simpleoo.js/README.md

 ### Example 3 - Mixins / multiple inheritance using the mixin function ###

-The mixin function is used under the hood by the extend function.
-All it does is copy properties.
+The mixin function simply copies properties.
 Unlike the extend function, it operates directly on the first argument passed to it, rather than calling Object.create and returning a new object.
 This also means no new prototype is created.

+To be clear, extend() will return a *new* object whereas mixin() returns the *same* object given (after adding new members to it of course).

+With both the extend function and the mixin function, later arguments override earlier arguments if there are members with the same name.

 ```js